 With the best online Excel courses, you'll be given access to hours of video tutorials with supplementary articles, images, and example worksheets to peruse and work from.
 That makes it easy for you to work through the classes.
 If you want to test yourself, there are often exams and quizzes to make sure you're taking it all in.
 Some even offer certificates at the end to celebrate your achievement.

-The 7 Best Online Excel Courses of 2021
+The 7 Best Online Excel Classes of 2021

-- Excel from Beginner to Advanced: Best Overall
+- Best Overall: Excel from Beginner to Advanced

-- The Complete Financial Analyst Course: Best for Financial Analysts
+- Best for Financial Analysts: The Complete Financial Analyst Course

-- Excel Skills for Business Specialization: Best for Business
+- Best for Business: Excel Skills for Business Specialization

 A good Excel class might teach you the basics or the advanced stuff, but the best overall online Excel class covers everything.